 Coach Brunger is a graduate of Grand Valley State University with a bachelor’s degree in physical education and a master’s degree in educational leadership.
 He also holds an associate’s degree from Muskegon Community College where he wrestled for Coach Ron Gaffner from 1991 to 1993.
-In his two year career he finished with a 37-15 record, was a Student-Athlete of the Year nominee, Most Improved Wrestler, and Academic All-American.
+During his MCC career, he was a Student-Athlete of the Year nominee, Most Improved Wrestler and Academic All-American.

 Mark spent his prep career at Williamston High School wrestling for Coach Jim Mooney.
-He was a 3x state qualifier highlighted by a 45-2 senior year record and a 3rd place finish in the MHSAA state tournament in 1991.
+He was a 3x state qualifier highlighted by a 3rd place finish in the MHSAA state tournament in 1991.

-Along with coaching, Mark enjoys teaching as an adjunct instructor at Muskegon Community College.
+Along with coaching, Mark enjoys teaching full time at Three Oaks Public School Academy and as an adjunct instructor at Muskegon Community College.
 He lives in Fruitport with his wife Cristy and son Reese.

 Assistant Coach - Ron Gaffner

 Coach Ron Gaffner returns as an assistant coach for the Jayhawks after 25 years as head coach.
+His primary duties include recruiting, academic advisor, and fundraising for the Dan Burt Memorial Wrestling Scholarship.
 He is a graduate of Central Michigan University with a BS degree in Education and an MA in Athletic Administration.